-The race to the dam this year is a little different than previous (at least recent) editions.
-In addition to employing a pursuit start, we also are requiring boats to sail to specific buoys and leave those buoys on a specific side of the boat.
-After all, as the name of the event implies, this is a race.
 The course being raced will be displayed on the RC boat.
-To know which buoys you must sail to, consult the Course and Buoy List-Good Dam Distance Race (rev Dec 2013).
-This list shows which buoys must be passed, the Lat/long coordinates of and nominal depth at each buoy, the side (of the boat) on which the buoy is left, and the order in which the buoys are passed.
+To know which buoys you must sail, consult the Course and Buoy List.
+This list shows which buoys must be passed, the Lat/long coordinates of and nominal depth at each buoy, the order in which the buoys are to be passed, and the side (of the boat) on which the buoy is to be left.
 You may notice some trends.
 A buoy that was left to port while sailing down towards the dam will be left to starboard when sailing back towards the finish.
 You may notice that the buoys are always passed on their shoreward side; boats sail on the east side of the red buoys (with the exception of 26A T-S) and sail on the west side of the green buoys.
 This is to allow a manageable way to shorten the race when (ugh, I mean if) the wind fails.
 More information follows about shortening the race.